fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 10 (case study 5):

-Group 15 (case study 3):
+Group 15 (case study 3): The Turing Way
- The Turing Way has an open source license
+- The Turing Way has an open source license
- It is based on ethical research by a group of data scientists and therefore y making it an open source license it ensures everyone has an opinion on a research program being  investigated by data scientists
+- It is based on ethical research by a group of data scientists and therefore y making it an open source license it ensures everyone has an opinion on a research program being  investigated by data scientists
- It is hosted on Github
+- It is hosted on Github